UWB-Adv-Data-Vis/NYC-complaints/README.md

 ### Challenge B: Storytelling through visualization
 Create a platform that focuses on an issue, problem, or question, invites users to learn more, and presents specifics and details through user interactions.

 –    Identify a central question or issue to tell a data-driven story about complaints
 -    Create an interactive dashboard that leads users through a story
 -    Find correlations and co-occurrences of different variables
 -    Provide insights into the missing data
-- Provide some tools for users to download their data and images
+-    Enable users to download their data and images after their interactions.

 ## Example Analytical Questions
 The visual analytics techniques implemented in this dashboard should address the following questions: